 The name Chennai is derived from the name of a Telugu ruler, Damarla Mudirasa Chennappa Nayakudu, father of Damarla Venkatapathy Nayak, a Nayak ruler who served as a General under Venkata III of the Vijayanagar Empire from whom the British acquired the town in 1639.

 Here are some interesting facts –

-- Chennai has many names – the Gateway to South India, the City of Temples, the City of Flyovers, Banking Capital of India, Detroit of India, Healthcare Capital of India, Cultural Capital of South India, IT hub of Tamil Nadu, Automobile hub of Asia, and the birthplace of the South Indian film industry.
+- Chennai has many names – the Gateway to South India, the City of Temples, the City of Flyovers, the Banking Capital of India, Detroit of India, the Healthcare Capital of India, the Cultural Capital of South India, the IT hub of Tamil Nadu, Automobile hub of Asia, and the birthplace of the South Indian film industry.